 In 1948, our company was the successful bidder on the Mutual Benefit Life building in Omaha, Nebraska.
 In order to get the job done efficiently, Iowa Sheet Metal Contractors purchased Skilman Sheet Metal and employed its 25 skilled workers.
 This new branch was named Nebraska Sheet Metal Contractors.

-In 1959, the company moved its operations to our current headquarters on Bell Avenue in Des Moines, and two years later, expanded its capabilities by adding a piping division.
+In 1959, the company moved its operations to Bell Avenue in Des Moines, and two years later, expanded its capabilities by adding a piping division.
 Then in 1969, to honor its roots, the company changed its name to The Waldinger Corporation.

 Since then, we've added an electrical division in 2001 and expanded into markets such as Wichita in 1987, Kansas City in 1990, St. Louis in 1999, St. Joseph in 2002, Cedar Rapids in 2009, the Quad Cities and Dodge City in 2016, Kearney in 2017, Madison in 2018, North Platte in 2020 and Peoria as well as Springfield in 2021.
 We’re continuing to grow and expand into new markets throughout the Midwest.
 Our project list covers 42 states and includes six nuclear power plants, the Houston Astrodome, the Louisiana Superdome and the Vehicle Assembly Building at Cape Kennedy, to name a few.